powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 **iidm.import.cgmes.convert-sv-injections**
 Optional property that defines if `SvInjection` objects are converted to IIDM loads. `true` by default.

 **iidm.import.cgmes.create-active-power-control-extension**
-Optional property that defines if active power control extensions are created for the converted generators. `false` by default.
+Optional property that defines if active power control extensions are created for the converted generators. `true` by default.
 If `true`, the extension will created for the CGMES `SynchronousMachines` with the attribute `normalPF` defined.
 For these generators, the `normalPF` value will be saved as the `participationFactor` and the flag `participate` set to `true`.

 **iidm.import.cgmes.create-busbar-section-for-every-connectivity-node**
-Optional property that defines if the CGMES importer creates an [IIDM Busbar Section](../../grid_model/network_subnetwork.md#busbar-section) for each CGMES connectivity node.
+Optional property that defines if the CGMES importer creates an [IIDM Busbar Section](../model/index.md#busbar-section) for each CGMES connectivity node.
 Used for debugging purposes. `false` by default.

 **iidm.import.cgmes.create-fictitious-switches-for-disconnected-terminals-mode**
 Optional property that defines if fictitious switches are created when terminals are disconnected in CGMES node-breaker networks.